Ten opportunities to partner with communities for social justice

 Hammering Out Homelessness: Building Up Communities Through Affordable Housing

 Mount Pleasant, SC

-Are you familiar with the fact that 1 in 5 individuals with HIV infection in the U.S. are unaware of their condition?
+Did you know that 1 in 5 individuals with HIV infection in the U.S. are unaware of their condition?
 Eastern Virginia has the highest rate of people living with HIV/AIDS in the state, with over 2,500 people affected in Richmond alone.
-Working with the Health Outreach Department at the Fan Free Clinic in Richmond, students will help bring services and spread information on HIV/AIDS prevention and awareness within the community.
+Working with the Health Outreach Department at the Fan Free Clinic in Richmond, students will help provide services and spread information on HIV/AIDS prevention and awareness within the community.
 It is essential that individuals coming on this trip are open-minded and understanding as well as passionate about helping people in socially vulnerable circumstances.
-This trip will involve working and interacting with individuals in the LGBTQQ community, the homeless, recent and current jail inmates, drug rehabilitation clients, and persons living with HIV/AIDS.
-Students will gain an eye-opening insight to the duality of the HIV/AIDS problem, by exploring the challenges imposed on health outreach organizations seeking to give care and knowledge to at-risks individuals, while understanding the larger societal systems at play that hinder over-looked and stigmatized populations from seeking help and having access to proper knowledge of HIV/AIDS.
-We will be staying in a nearby church.
+This trip will involve working and interacting with individuals in the LGBTQ community, the homeless, recent and current jail inmates, drug rehabilitation clients, and persons living with HIV/AIDS.
+Students will explore the challenges imposed on health outreach organizations seeking to provide care and information to at-risk individuals, and understand the larger societal systems that hinder over-looked and stigmatized populations from seeking help and accessing accurate information on HIV/AIDS.